emilyduchenne/emilyduchenne.github.io/_posts/2025-01-13-why-is-the-world-ignoring-sudan.md

 #### The Weight of Anti-Blackness

-Back in November, a member of the protest group London for Sudan spoke to my partner Afeefa and me about this very issue.
+Back in November, I spoke to a member of the protest group London for Sudan about this very issue.
 Having assembled a small but powerful demonstration outside the Emirates stadium, a gutsy move given the Liverpool-induced temperament of Arsenal fans, principle organiser Lulu voiced a hard truth: that Sudan’s invisibility is rooted in anti-Blackness.

 “Just Africans fighting again,” she said, distilling the dismissiveness of the narratives that permeate mainstream media and government agendas.
 A stark reflection of how the violence in Sudan is trivialised, her words stuck like a slap.